tparsons-godaddy/taco-royale/docs/me/weekly/To-Do.md

 ## In Progress
-- [x] Photo Search end of life ticket - [Read through Openstack Docs](https://docs.openstack.int.gd3p.tools/)
+- [x] Photo Search end of life ticket - [Read through Openstack Docs](https://docs.openstack.int.gd3p.tools/) - waiting on url ownership transfer

 ## To Do
 - [ ] Check in with Mohammed on unpointed ticket question